Fendi and Del Core lead Milan fashion comeback | ExBulletin

 Fendi and Del Core lead Milan fashion comeback

-MILAN (AP) The Italian fashion capital is alive again with the noise of shoppers swarming in boutiques and publishers filling socially remote fashion week venues, a sign of a light at the end of the pandemic tunnel.

-MILAN (AP) The Italian fashion capital is alive again with the noise of shoppers swarming in boutiques and publishers filling socially remote fashion week venues, a sign of a light at the end of the pandemic tunnel.
+MILAN The fashion capital of Italy is alive again with the noise of shoppers swarming boutiques and publishers filling socially remote fashion week venues, a sign of a light at the end of the pandemic tunnel.

 Milan Fashion Week opened on Wednesday with 42 live catwalks and 56 in-person presentations, the largest attendance yet since the pandemic hit Italy 19 months ago, in the midst of the week of the fashion.
 By adding digital presences, 146 brands are participating in six days of predominantly female premieres.